esyede/rakit/packages/docs/data/config.md

 #### Retrieving a configuration option:

-Retrieving the application url configuration:

 ```php
 $value = Config::get('application.url');
 ```

-By default this method will return `NULL` if the data is not found.

-However, if you want to change this default return, just pass the default return value that

-you want to the second parameter like this:
+`get()` returns `NULL` when the key is missing.
+Pass a default as the second argument if you want a different fallback:

 ```php
 $value = Config::get('application.timezone', 'UTC');